This post was last updated on December 14, 2023 by srinivas krishnaswamy

-As per the Ashtanga Hridaya text, the 3 primary tastes to consume in our foods in Hemanta are Madhura (sweet) Amla (sour) & Lavana (salty)
+The Ashtanga Hridaya text tells us that the 3 primary tastes we must eat in Hemanta Ritu are Madhura (sweet) Amla (sour) & Lavana (salty).

 Meats and meat soups prepared with oils/fats, salty and sour juices of healthy aquatic and marshy animals are specifically recommended in the Caraka Samhita text.